tsfeith-epfl/Image-Processing/README.md

     .
     ├── build                  # Folder where the executable is created (not necessarily named build) │   └── ...
+    ├── documentation          # Folder where Doxygen documentation is created │   └── ...
     ├── googletest             # Folder with the Google Test library │   └── ...
     ├── images                 # Folder where the images *must* be placed